.NET Aspire orchestration overview

 Container resource lifetime

 By default, container resources use the session container lifetime.
 This means that every time the app host process is started, the container is created and started.
 When the app host stops, the container is stopped and removed.
-Container resources can opt-in to a persistent lifetime to avoid unnecessary restarts and leverage persisted container state.
+Container resources can opt-in to a persistent lifetime to avoid unnecessary restarts and use persisted container state.
 To achieve this, chain a call the ContainerResourceBuilderExtensions.WithLifetime API and pass ContainerLifetime.Persistent:

 var builder = DistributedApplication.CreateBuilder(args);